AlessandroCesaTs/Car-Racing/README.md

 In order to reproduce the results you need to at first clone the repository and install the required packages with `pip install -r requirements.txt`.

 Now, if you just want to run the simulation, run `drive.sh`.
-The script is intended for running with the command `sbatch` in a cluster with the slurm job scheduler; otherwise you can just delete the lines starting with `#SBATCH` and run it like a normal Shell script.

 If you want to train the model from scratch, you'll first have to generate the dataset running `generate_data.sh` and then train the model running `learn_system.sh` (as before, modify the scripts if you're not using slurm).

+The shell scripts can be run in two wayas:
+1. Submitted to a SLURM-managed cluster eith the `sbatch` command
+2. Executed locally as standard Bash scripts